SEND Information Report

 - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class.

-- The SENDCo holds the National Award for SEN Co-ordination and has worked in a SENDCo role for over 5 years.
+- The SENDCo has worked in a SENDCo role for over 8 years.

 - All staff members are trained specifically in de-escalation strategies and positive handling techniques where appropriate.